 Goals & Leadership

-RAI and its subsidiaries strive to minimize the negative environmental and other impacts in our supply chain.
-We work with our suppliers to ensure they comply with applicable laws and adhere to responsible employment practices.
+RAI's operating companies strive to minimize the negative environmental and other impacts in the supply chain.
+We work with suppliers to ensure they comply with applicable laws and adhere to responsible employment practices.
 This collaborative effort helps us achieve our mutual sustainability objectives.

 The executive vice president of operations for R.J.
 Reynolds Tobacco Company is ultimately responsible for supply chain management and goals.
-In addition, the executive vice president of public affairs for RAI provides oversight on sustainability in the supply chain.
+In addition, the executive vice president of corporate sustainability and commercial integrity for RAIS provides oversight on sustainability in the supply chain.
 The R.J.
 Reynolds procurement department has service agreements with each RAI operating company, enabling an integrated, comprehensive supply chain management system.
 Executives from procurement, along with corporate sustainability and commercial equity, collaborate to develop, coordinate and execute programs to achieve company-wide goals and targets, including:

 - Actively engaging with our supply chain partners and sharing best practices to identify and reduce environmental impacts;